juice-shop/pwning-juice-shop/appendix/solutions.md

 Any request that cannot be properly handled by the server will eventually be passed to a global error handling component that sends an error page to the client that includes a stack trace and other sensitive information.
-The restful API behaves in a similar way, passing back a JSON error object with sensitive data, such as SQL query strings.
+The restful API behaves similarly, passing back a JSON error object with sensitive data, such as SQL query strings.

-Here are two examples (out of many different ways) to provoke such an error situation and solve this challenge immediately:
+Here are two examples (out of many ways) to provoke such an error situation and solve this challenge immediately:

 * Visit <http://localhost:3000/rest/qwertz>